 The only thing to expect in birth is the unexpected.
 It’s one of those events where you need to prepare yourself as best you can for the outcome you’d like while also knowing that it may not go as planned.
 My plan for a natural birth with my daughter turned into an early induction loaded with hospital interventions.
 My son’s birth?
 It happened naturally and took just 20 minutes.
 Seriously.
 This is River’s 20-minute birth story.

-This post was updated on 10/26/2020 and may contain affiliate links that — at no cost to you— pay me a commission on any purchases you make which keeps this website running.
+This post was updated on 10/26/2020 and contains affiliate links that — at no cost to you— pay me a tiny commission on any purchases you make which keeps this website running.

 This is my birthing story – part of a three-part post with my second pregnancy story and postpartum story (both coming soon).
 It took me a bit to finally get this published because after getting my photos 3 weeks later I realized that I was still salty about how some things happened with this birth.
 It was amazing, but it also showed there’s so much further to go in women’s health.
 I go into more detail about why after my story.
 This isn’t the highlight reel (there are seriously some pics that I look a mess in and I might complain a lot haha), this is what I remember.
 All of the lovely birth photos are by Emily Shores Photography.
 I couldn’t really place them in an order connected with the story since I only have pics after birth and this is a pretty text-heavy story so I wanted to break things up with pictures.

 I just need to get this room together